ziembor/powershellQuickStart/PITCHME.md

 - basic knowledge on computer programming (simple VBA macros, Lego Robotics, VBScript or cmd.exe are enough).

 #### Required equipment
-- Windows 7 or Windows 10 virtual machine with possibilyt to install software (WMF 5.1, from Microsoft trusted source) or
+- Windows 7 or Windows 10 virtual machine with right to install software (WMF 5.1, from Microsoft trusted source) or
 - working access to laboratory with Windows Server 2016